BodenmillerGroup/ImcSegmentationPipeline/README.md

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution.

+The schema at `workflow/schemas/config_pipeline.schema.yml` explains all the options.

+To enable the 'compensation' workflow according to Chevrier et al 2018, need to configure either:
+- a spillover matrix: set path in configfile via `compensation/fn_spillover_matrix`

+- or: a spillover acquisitions acquired according to: https://docs.google.com/document/d/195eViUqHoYRKrkoy_NkIdJPmyx1-OuDaSjiWQBy4weA/edit?usp=sharing set configfile:
+        - `compensation/folder_spillover_slide_acs`
+        - `compensation/col_panel_spillover` -> column name of a boolean column in the 'panel.csv' indicating
+            which metals were spotted for the spillover acquisition

 ### Step 4: Execute workflow

 Activate the conda environment: